Acuña, Braves get 1st win; top Nats 7-6 to open doubleheader

-WASHINGTON (AP) — The Atlanta Braves snapped their season-starting four-game losing streak by edging the Washington Nationals 7-6 in a doubleheader opener Wednesday with the help of three hits from Ronald Acuña Jr. and a save by Will Smith a night after he gave up a walk-off hit.
+The Braves put up five runs in the second inning off Erick Fedde (0-1), then wound up barely holding on with a save by Will Smith a day after he gave up a walk-off hit to Juan Soto in a 6-5 loss to Washington.

+“I said this morning to the guys: It would be nice to see you put an inning together. … That was very encouraging,” Snitker said after the Braves avoided their first 0-5 start since 2016.
+“I knew it was going to happen at some point.”

 Smith, Atlanta’s fifth pitcher, didn’t have an easy time of things, though.
-The first batter he faced Wednesday was Juan Soto, whose RBI single in the ninth inning delivered a 6-5 victory for Washington on Tuesday.

-This time, Soto led off the bottom of the seventh by walking, Starlin Castro drove him in with a double to cut Atlanta’s two-run lead in half.
-Another walk by Smith put the winning run on base with one out, but Andrew Stevenson grounded into a double play to end it.
+Trying to protect a 7-5 lead, the first batter he faced Wednesday was Soto.
+This time, Soto led off the bottom of the seventh by walking, and Starlin Castro drove him in with a double.
+Another walk put the winning run on base with one out, but Smith got Andrew Stevenson to ground into a double play to end it.

 Even though spectators were present — unlike last season, when they were banned —- there still was fake crowd noise piped in, offering an odd, and annoying, hum of a soundtrack.